For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Escape rooms – Solve puzzles and try not to fall out with your mates as you attempt to unlock the door and escape the room within (usually) an hour.
 Escape rooms are so much fun, and the more people you get involved, the cheaper they usually are – expect to pay between £15 – £20 per person.

-2. Go-karting – We all know that affording your own car at uni can be seriously expensive, so go-karting can be a great way to brush up your driving skills (or take your Mario Kart prowess onto the track).
+2. Go-karting – We all know that owning your own car at uni can be seriously expensive, so go-karting can be a great way to brush up your driving skills (or take your Mario Kart prowess onto the track).
 Websites like Groupon and Wowcher sometimes have deals where you can get tickets for under £20.
 It's also worth checking if any go-karting places near you offer student discount rates.

 3. Wall climbing – Test your core strength by trying out some indoor wall climbing.
 Usually, if you're familiar with climbing, you should be able to book a place for around £10–15 (maybe less if you're able to get a student discount).
 However, if you're a newbie, you'll probably have to pay for a taster session with an instructor and might need to pay extra to hire shoes and harnesses.
 This could cost more than £20 altogether.